Also see lab webpage: Khare Lab

-Protein (Enzyme) Design and Engineering:
+Protein (Enzyme) Design and Engineering

 We design and optimize enzymes using computational and experimental tools.
 We are interested in understanding the biophysical bases of enzyme function, uncovering the evolutionary implications of molecular recognition by enzymes, and engineering enzymes for applications aimed at addressing 21st-century challenges.
 These applications include biodegradation of pollutants and toxins, design of enzymatic therapeutics, and making cancer chemotherapy more specific.
+Below is a summary of ongoing projects in the lab:

 Modeling and Designing Protease Substrate Specificity

 Site-selective proteolytic cleavage is a ubiquitous post-translational modification involved in the transfer of biological information (e.g., via cascades) in many cellular processes and their dysfunction.
 Proteases with “dialed in” substrate selectivities would be ideal catalytic drugs designed to irreversibly neutralize their target substrates (e.g., viral coat proteins) if their substrate selectivity can be precisely controlled.
 No robust and general method is available for protease substrate specificity design, in spite of ~25 years of efforts by protein chemists and chemical engineers.
 Our approach is to develop a mechanism-guided biophysical framework that allows design for both positive and negative substrate specificity, and tightly couple it with high-throughput experimental testing.
 We have developed a new computational design approach (Rubenstein et al. PLOS Comp.
 Biol, 2017) combining Rosetta and Amber calculations (Pethe et al. J. Mol.
 Biol.
-2017), and developing high-throughput characterization approaches that combine computational predictions with experimental data obtained using yeast-based screening and deep sequencing (Pethe, Rubenstein et al. submitted).
+2017), and developing high-throughput characterization approaches that combine computational predictions with experimental data obtained using yeast-based screening and deep sequencing (Pethe, Rubenstein et al. PNAS 2019).
 Our approach allows simultaneously querying and identifying millions of peptide sequences for cleavability.

 Prediction of specificity profile changes upon mutation (Rubenstein et al. PLOS Comp Biol) and scheme for scoring protease-substrate complexes (Pethe et al. JMB)